Q. Where can I find a list of important dates for the school year?

 A. A student who is officially classified as a junior or senior may register for one course during a semester on a Satisfactory or Unsatisfactory basis, but must designate this option before the end of the second week of class with the Registrar’s Office in Bay Hall.
 In order to receive a Satisfactory grade, a student is expected to perform at the C level or better (a maximum of four undergraduate courses may be taken on a Satisfactory or Unsatisfactory basis).
 Courses in a student's major and minor, courses taken to meet graduation requirements and honors courses may not be taken on a Satisfactory/Unsatisfactory basis.
 For complete details, please refer to your academic catalog under "Satisfactory or Unsatisfactory."

 A. To allow flexibility in students’ schedules, the university offers courses by directed study.
-With the approval of the instructor and the department chair, a student may register for directed study for courses in the catalog by completing the Permission to Register for Special Coursework form.
+With the approval of the instructor and the department chair, a student may register for directed study for courses in the catalog by completing the Permission to Register for Special Coursework form(available in MyDrury, on the Student tab under "Student Forms").

 A. Sophomores, Juniors and Seniors are eligible to register for special projects of research beyond the regular catalog offering.
 Students work independently to develop a proposal for study that must be approved by a faculty mentor and the department chair.
-To register for research, students are to complete the Permission to Register for Special Coursework form.
+To register for research, students are to complete the Permission to Register for Special Coursework form (available in MyDrury, on the Student tab under "Student Forms").

 A. Credits completed at other regionally accredited institutions may be transferred if the student has obtained a C or better in the course.
 Prior approval is required before enrolling at another institution for any coursework for which the student wants to receive transfer credit.
 Approval may be requested by completing the Request for Transfer of Credit form.